ForTheGold/ESL-Language-Learning-App/README.md

 ### Listening and Speaking Activities

 The computer uses text to speech to produce the sentence using a mechanical voice to give the user listening practice.
-This is activated by clicking the ìClick me!î link on the right hand side of the sentence as shown below.
+This is activated by clicking the ‚ÄúClick me!‚Äù link on the right hand side of the sentence as shown below.

 ![ListenAndSpeak1](https://github.com/ForTheGold/ESL-Language-Learning-App/blob/main/Resources/ListenAndSpeak1.png)